samjarman/InspireKit/README.md

 Advice sound bites include:

 * DO IT!
-* If you're tired of starting voer, stop giving up!
+* If you're tired of starting over, stop giving up!
 * JUST DO IT!
 * Make your dreams come true
 * Nothing is impossible